What's new in April on Prime Video, CTV Comedy, and more.

 However, Canada is not mentioned in the announcement among the countries where Discovery+ will be launching in 2021, the discoveryplus.com website currently gives a "not yet available" notice when accessed from Canada, and most promotions for the service on media available in Canada (like TLC) have included the footnote "US Only" or similar.
 The @DiscoveryPlus Twitter account has also replied to requests from Canadians with messages along these lines:

-This is most likely due to the fact that Discovery Inc. currently has limited direct operations in Canada.
-Instead, the Canadian rights to many of Discovery's TV channel brands, and their associated programs, have been licensed to two Canadian-based media companies which compete with each other – Bell Media and Corus Entertainment (the specific channels operated by each company are listed further down).
+Its current absence is most likely related to the fact that Discovery Inc. does not directly operate the Canadian versions of the Discovery Channel or most of its other TV channel brands.
+Instead, the Canadian rights to many of these brands, and their associated programs, have been separately licensed to two Canadian-based media companies which are fierce competitors with each other – Bell Media and Corus Entertainment (the specific channels operated by each company are listed further down).

-In the meantime, the answer to the question at the top of this page is: we don't know.
+In the meantime, the answer to the question at the top of this page – where will Canadians be able to watch Discovery+ programs? – is: we don't know.
 As noted above, Discovery does not seem to be forthcoming at this point about plans for Discovery+ programming in Canada beyond a vague "eventually" message.
 The same has been true so far of Bell and Corus.
 So the best we can offer for now are some informed guesses based on how similar situations have been handled in the past in Canada.

 For example, looking at how other online extensions like "FX on Hulu" have been handled in Canada, we think it's possible that some of the current Discovery+ "exclusives" may air, for the time being, on the Canadian versions of the most closely related TV channels.
 That would mean shows like Bobby and Giada in Italy could air (and we emphasize could) on Food Network Canada, while nature series Mysterious Planet could air on the Canadian versions of Discovery or Animal Planet.
 Even then, they might take several months to appear here.